palinkas-jo-reggelt/hMailServer_Backup/README.md

  Discussion thread: https://hmailserver.com/forum/viewtopic.php?f=9&t=35447

 # What does it do?
- 1) Stops hMailServer and (if in use) SpamAssassin Services
+ 1) Stops hMailServer and SpamAssassin Services
- 2) Updates SpamAssassin (if in use)
+ 2) Updates SpamAssassin
- 3) Cycles hMailServer and (if in use) SpamAssassin logs
+ 3) Cycles hMailServer and SpamAssassin logs
  4) Backs up hMailServer data directory using RoboCopy
  5) Dumps MySQL database -or- internal database and adds to backup directory
- 6) Backs up hMailServer.INI
+ 6) Backs up miscellaneous files
- 7) Restarts SpamAssassin (if in use) and hMailServer
+ 7) Restarts SpamAssassin and hMailServer
  8) Prunes messages older than specified number of days in specified folders and subfolders (eg Trash, Spam, etc)
  9) Feeds messages newer than specified number of days to Bayes database through spamc.exe
  10) Prunes hMailServer logs older than specified number of days
+ 11) Prunes local backup copies older than specified number of days
- 11) Compresses the backup directory into a multi-volume 7z archive with AES-256 encryption (including header encyrption)
+ 12) Compresses the backup directory into a multi-volume 7z archive with AES-256 encryption (including header encyrption)
- 12) Creates a folder at LetsUpload.io and uploads the archive files
+ 13) Creates a folder at LetsUpload.io and uploads the archive files
- 13) Sends email with debug log attached
+ 14) Sends email with debug log attached

 # Requirements
  Working hMailServer using either internal database or MySQL